When to say 'no thanks' after a meet and greet

 - The pet sitter’s home just isn’t quite right for your pet.
 What does your pet need?
 Is the garden is too small, or is there no garden at all?
 Do you think the house doesn’t look appropriately pet-proofed?

 - The pet sitter has a career that isn’t suited to your pet.
 Have a puppy that needs a lot of attention?
 If the pet sitter works full-time, rethink agreeing to a booking.

 - The meet and greet has had to be rescheduled a number of times, or is running really late without reason.
 Sure – traffic can be a pain, plans come up: this is all understandable.
 You just want to make sure the rescheduling is genuine and not just a result of being really overcommitted or unsuited.

 - You’re asked to arrange the booking offline, either fully or partially in cash.
-This means your booking is uninsured and entirely outside of Pawshake.
+This means your booking is entirely outside of Pawshake.
 We can’t step in to help or refund you, and the sitter won’t receive a review at the end of the stay.